-Alexis - moved into the centre after Alex Oxlade-Chamberlain had replaced Giroud at half-time - looked increasingly threatening as he fired wide from inside the area following a lay-off from Cazorla.
+Sanchez - moved into the center after Alex Oxlade-Chamberlain had replaced Giroud at halftime - looked increasingly threatening as he fired wide from inside the area following a lay-off from Cazorla.

-With Falcao, Moutinho and Alexis all taken off midway through the second half, both sides lost a degree of quality in the attacking third as Monaco were able to see out the win.
+With Falcao, Moutinho and Sanchez all taken off midway through the second half, both sides lost a degree of quality in the attacking third as Monaco were able to see out the win.